ctuning/ck-wa/README.md

 ```

 Note that scenario ''cpu'' requires trace-cmd installed on your host machine.
+''It may also require your mobile device to be rooted''!
 On Ubuntu, you can install it via
 ```
  $ sudo apt install trace-cmd